goutomroy/django-butter-tos/README.md

 * Activate tos in future date.
 * Enable/disable tos using status property in admin.
 * Good admin site to manage terms of services.
+* Decorator(`@terms_checker`) to enable terms and services to your site.
+* Middleware(`TermsMiddleware`) to enable terms and services to your site.

-* Api (`/tos/v1/terms_of_services/`) for listing all pending tos. if content-type is `text/html` then renders html page which lists all pending tos with a button to accept them, if content-type is `application/json` then returns list of pending tos.
+* Api (`/tos/v1/terms_of_services/`) for listing all pending tos.

-* Simple decorator(`@terms_checker`) to use with DRF ModelViewSet action methods(list, retrieve, create, update, delete).
-If there is any pending tos then it sends status code 302, check `location` header for redirection url, for this case its `/tos/v1/terms_of_services/`.
-Automatic redirection will happen if its enabled in client.
-In browser and postman its enabled by default.
-You can switch off to get status code 302, its useful when you are requesting from mobile app.
-Decorator works with only `safe methods`(get, head, options).

-* Apis and decorator works only for authenticated user.
-* Redirection to original request after accepting pending tos for text/html request.
 * Api for accepting all pending tos.
+* Redirection to original request after accepting pending tos.
-* Configured well for both content-type of text/html and application/json requests.
+* Works well for both content-type of text/html and application/json requests.
-* Enabled redis cache to store user's pending tos list which invalidates every 120 seconds.
+* Enabled redis cache to store user's pending tos list which invalidates every `TERMS_CACHE_SECONDS` seconds.

 #### Screenshot
 ![pending tos list](demo.png)